 MBA scholarships, sometimes referred to as MBA fellowships, fall into two major categories:

 1. Merit-based money offered as a result of the MBA application.

-The vast majority of scholarship $$ are offered based on your original MBA application.
-They do not require you to submit anything additional.
-Schools offer this money to candidates they are trying to attract (often away from other schools).
+The vast majority of scholarship money is offered based on your original MBA application.
+In these instances, candidates do not submit additional materials to be considered and schools offer money to candidates they are trying to attract (often away from other schools).

 This money can come directly from the school itself, having nothing to do with the applicant’s specific demographic or professional background.
 Or the scholarship may be in collaboration with another organization.
-While this other organization may suggest guidelines for consideration, it is up to the schools to decide which candidates actually receive the award.
+While this other organization may suggest guidelines for consideration, the admissions committee members ultimately make the final scholarship decisions.

 These scholarships generally target specific candidates based on industry, ethnicity, gender, etc. A separate application is required for each of these scholarships, and specific criteria apply.

 The Consortium (note: you can also apply to participating schools through the scholarship application): Since 1966, we have offered more than $465 million in fellowships to the best and brightest MBA students in the country.
 We have programs that cover full tuition and mandatory fees for two years of full-time study (Emory also offers a one-year program).